Variational Principles in Fang Uniform Spaces: Countable maximal statements

 \bprop Assume that $\calv$ is $(\le)$-regular, (sequentially) $(\le)$-complete and $(\le)$ is $\calv$-selfclosed.
 Then, conclusions of BB are retainable. \eprop

-As a consequence of this, Proposition \ref{p4} is deductible from the quoted result; hence, a fortiori, from BB.
-Moreover, the reciprocal deduction is also possible.
+As a consequence of this, BB $\limpl$ Proposition \ref{p3} $\limpl$ Proposition \ref{p4}; in addition, Proposition \ref{p4} $\limpl$ BB.
 In fact, let the premises of BB hold; and put $\calv=\{\gr(\le)\}$, where $\gr(\le):=\{(x,y)\in M\times M; x\le y\}$.
 It is easy to see that all conditions in Proposition \ref{p4} are fulfilled; hence the claim.
-Summing up, these ordering principles are mutually equivalent; and as such, equivalent with BB.
+Summing up, BB, Proposition \ref{p3} and Proposition \ref{p4} are mutually equivalent.

-The discussed particular case is an "extremal" one.
+The discussed particular case is an "extremely" one.
 To get "standard" examples in the area, we need further conventions.
-Let $\calv$ be some family of parts in $M\times M$; we call it, a {\it fundamental system of entourages} for a uniformity over $M$, when (cf. Bourbaki \cite[Ch 2, Sect 1]{bourbaki-1989}) \bit \item[(b14)] $(\calv,\aincl)$ is directed and $\cap\calv \aincl \cali(M)$ \item[(b15)] $\forall V\in \calv, \exists W\in \calv:\ W\incl V^{-1}, W\circ W\incl V$. \eit The uniformity in question is just $\calu$=\{$P\incl M\times M$; $P\aincl Q$, for some $Q\in \calv$\}.
+Let $\calv$ be a family of parts in $M\times M$; we call it a {\it fundamental system of entourages} for a uniformity over $M$, when (cf. Bourbaki \cite[Ch 2, Sect 1]{bourbaki-1989}) \bit \item[(b14)] $(\calv,\aincl)$ is directed and $\cap\calv \aincl \cali(M)$ \item[(b15)] $\forall V\in \calv, \exists W\in \calv:\ W\incl V^{-1}, W\circ W\incl V$. \eit The uniformity in question is just $\calu$=\{$P\incl M\times M$; $P\aincl Q$, for some $Q\in \calv$\}.
 As a rule, the "uniform" terminology refers to it.
 However (as results directly by definition), all $\calu$-notions are in fact $\calv$-notions.
 For example, the (sequential) convergence structure $(\calu)$ on $(M,\le)$ (introduced as before) is nothing else than $(\calv)$.
-Likewise, the (attached to $\calu$) Cauchy and asymptotic properties are identical with the (corresponding) ones related to $\calv$.
+Likewise, the (attached to $\calu$) Cauchy and asymptotic properties are identical with those related to $\calv$.

 The following "standard" version of Proposition \ref{p4} holds.
-(As before, $(M,\le)$ is a quasi-ordered structure; and $\vphi:M\to R_+$ is $(\le)$-decreasing).
+(As before, $(M,\le)$ is a quasi-ordered structure; and $\vphi:M\to R$ is as in (b03)).

 \bprop Assume $\calv$ is (sequentially) $(\le)$-complete, $(\le)$ is $\calv$-selfclosed and \bit \item[(b16)] ($\calv$ is $(\le,\vphi)$-compatible) $\forall V\in \calv, \exists \de=\de(V)> 0$:\\ $x,y\in M, x\le y, \vphi(x)-\vphi(y)< \de \limpl (x,y)\in V$. \eit Then, for each $u\in M$ there exists a $(\le,\vphi)$-maximal $v\in M$ with $u\le v$. \eprop